Train tickets in Switzerland

 Switzerland is world-renowned for its unparalleled natural beauty and diverse cultures.
 And, thanks to its striking scenery, punctual rail service and smart timetabling, exploring Switzerland by train is nothing short of exquisite.

 The main national rail operator in Switzerland is the state-run Swiss Federal Railways (abbreviated to CFF, SBB and FFS in French, German and Italian respectively).
+The best way to get full usage out of the country’s public transport network of nearly 30,000km is by using a Swiss Travel Pass.

-When planning to visit Switzerland by train, it is worth noting that it enjoys excellent international links, with cross-border trains serving one or more of the country's three main rail hubs - Basel, Zurich and Geneva.
+When planning to visit Switzerland by train it is worth noting that it also enjoys excellent international links, with cross-border trains serving one or more of the country's three main rail hubs - Basel, Zurich and Geneva.
 All three have direct TGV trains to Paris, ICE trains to a clutch of German cities and Eurocity trains to a range of destinations in northern Italy.

 Zurich has particularly good connections with Austria, with trains leaving every two hours for both Salzburg and Vienna.
 There is also an excellent daily direct train between Zurich and Bratislava in Slovakia.
 Geneva has very good links into the French TGV network, with direct daytime trains to the Rhône Valley and Paris, while Zurich has a wide choice of night train departures, with services leaving every evening for Berlin, Budapest, Graz, Györ, Hamburg, Ljubljana, Potsdam, Prague, Vienna, Villach and Zagreb.